maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * In the forbidden words we now match whole words not substrings.
 * Removed the RegExp answer test.
+* Use of units is now reflected throughout a question.
+This reduces the need to declare units in all contexts.

 DONE:

 * Add in full parser, to address issue #324.
 * Add in input option 'align'.
+* Add in input option 'nounits'.

 TODO: